Jeong Woo-yeong: Club career

+Bayern Munich

 On 30 June 2017, Jeong signed for Bayern Munich from South Korean club Incheon United.
-The contract runs until 30 June 2022.
+The contract ran until 30 June 2022.
 Jeong officially joined Bayern on 1 January 2018.
 Jeong made his first team debut for Bayern Munich in the UEFA Champions League on 27 November 2018, coming on as a substitute in the 81st minute for Thomas Müller against Benfica.
 On 3 May 2019, he started as right winger and won the final of the season's Premier League International Cup for Bayern Munich's under-23 team, earning the first club international trophy of his career.
 He was substituted by Jannik Rochelt in the 68th minute.

+SC Freiburg

 On 19 June 2019, SC Freiburg announced the signing of Jeong on a four-year deal with the option for Bayern Munich to buy him back.
 On 10 August 2019, he made his Freiburg debut against Magdeburg in the 2019–20 DFB-Pokal.
 However, he didn't appear in the field after his debut, and returned to Bayern on a loan deal.
 He contributed to reserve team's title by showing outstanding performances including one goal and eight assists during 15 appearances in the 2019–20 3.
 Liga.

-On 12 December 2020 Jeong scored his first Bundesliga goal against Arminia Bielefeld after replacing Vincenzo Grifo in the 86th minute.
+Jeong got opportunities as a substitute in the 2020–21 season, his second season with Freiburg.
+On 12 December 2020, Jeong scored his first Bundesliga goal against Arminia Bielefeld after replacing Vincenzo Grifo in the 86th minute.
+He became a starter in the 2021–22 season, helping Freiburg qualify for the UEFA Europa League.
+However, after Ritsu Dōan joined the team the next season, he was pushed to the bench again and attracted the interest of VfB Stuttgart.

+VfB Stuttgart

+On 11 July 2023, Jeong signed for fellow Bundesliga club VfB Stuttgart on a three-year contract.
+He played as a starter for Stuttgart in the first three matches, but usually played as a substitute after absenting for a month to participate in the 2022 Asian Games.
+On 4 May 2024, he scored his first goal in a 3–1 win over his former club Bayern Munich, which marked his club's first win against the latter since 2007.

+Union Berlin

+On 27 August 2024, Jeong moved on loan to Union Berlin.
+On 28 May 2025, Union made the transfer permanent.

 International career

-He made his debut for South Korea national team on 25 March 2021 in a friendly against Japan.
-Because he shares the same with Jung Woo-young (정우영 in Korean, but both chose a different Romanization), who is also playing for the South Korean football national team, but 10 years older, he is also called "Jageun Jung Woo-young" ("little Jung Woo-young"; 작은 정우영).
+On 25 March 2021, Jeong debuted for South Korea national team in a friendly match against Japan.